Home About Us Bonspiels Calendar Game of Curling Map Membership Photo Galleries Schedules Scores & Standings Rentals Youth Curling

 ice.
 Please point out to your team that sitting or resting on the ice

-deteriorates the ice.
-It is okay to touch the ice when you are moving but not
+touch the ice when you are moving but not when you are stationary.
+Continue to

-when you are stationary.
-Continue to make curlers aware of this.
+make curlers aware of this.

 · Be aware of safety.
 Recommend grippers be new and worn at all